philpagel/PCE174-communication/README.md

 **Caution:** this only works with raw data!
 If you forget to specify `-f raw` you will not be able to read it later.

+As the different data types have incompatible formats you must use the correct argument to `read`.

 # Some useful things from the manual